kdabug/lab-practice-rails/README.md

-# PRACTIC LAB: Auth -> Rails with React
+# PRACTICE LAB: Auth -> Rails with React

 This lab is meant to build your skills in creating a react-rails app that can do that auth thing.
 Extending your students-app.
 Only users that `create` a student can `edit` or `delete` that student.